mahmudmahim/MiniAccountsManagementSystem/Readme.md

 <h5>6.
 Additional Features:</h5>
 Manage Roles: A page to assign or remove roles (e.g., Viewer, Admin) for users, with inline removal confirmation.
 Dynamic Forms: JavaScript enables dynamic addition and removal of voucher entries.

+<h3>To See the View of the Application go to Image folder.
+Thank You!!</h3>